jfalcou/eve/doc/manual/concepts/general.rst

 From those two Concepts, we define the :ref:`concept-value` -related Concepts that describes the types usable as arguments of **EVE** 's functions.
-They are the :ref:`concept-ieeevalue` and the :ref:`concept-integervalue` Concepts which represent types which can be either :ref:`concept-vectorizable` or :ref:`concept-vectorized` and supports a subset of numerical properties.
+They are the :ref:`concept-ieeevalue` and the :ref:`concept-integralvalue` Concepts which represent types which can be either :ref:`concept-vectorizable` or :ref:`concept-vectorized` and supports a subset of numerical properties.

 This ambivalence around the SIMD or scalar status of types modeling these Concepts is what